calliope-project/ec_modules/docs/development_guide/conventions.md

 # Conventions

 The tools in this project should focus on being easily re-used by others.
-To ensure compatibility without over-complicating things, here is a list of simple pragmatic rules to follow.
+We want to increase compatibility without over-complicating things, so here is a list of simple pragmatic rules to follow.

 ## File formats